MicrosoftDocs/learn/learn-pr/github/introduction-to-github-vs-code/includes/7-exercise-clone.md

     :::image type="content" source="../media/clone-from-gh.png" alt-text="Repo on github.com":::

-2. Click the **Clone from GitHub** option from the dropdown and you will find a list of your repositories.
+2. Select the **Clone from GitHub** option from the dropdown and you will find a list of your repositories.
 You can also search for other repositories on Github.
-Search for a repository using this path "MicrosoftDocs/mslearn-python-products" and click the first option
+Search for a repository using this path "MicrosoftDocs/mslearn-python-products" and select the first option

     :::image type="content" source="../media/find-repo-to-clone.png" alt-text="Repo on github.com":::

 3. Choose a location on your computer where you want the repository to be cloned into.
-4. Click **Open** from the pop up that appears after VS Code has cloned the repository:
+4. Select **Open** from the pop-up that appears after VS Code has cloned the repository:

     :::image type="content" source="../media/open-cloned-repo.png" alt-text="Repo on github.com":::